use-platform/use-platform/readme.md

 ### Semantic

-Semantic hooks implements behavior of component and sets aria-attributes to ensure accessibility.
+Semantic hooks implement behavior of component and set aria-attributes to ensure accessibility.

 ### State

-State hooks contains the local state of the component and allow you to use component in different contexts (e.g. SingleCalendar, RangeCalendar).
+State hooks contain local state of components and allow you to use components in different contexts (e.g. SingleCalendar, RangeCalendar).

 ### Interactions

-Interactive hooks uses to ensure correct interaction with interface in any environment (e.g. web, touch, tv).
+Interactive hooks are used to ensure correct interaction with interface in any environment (e.g. web, touch, tv).

 ## Roadmap